icewall905/audiobooker/README_CHAPTER_SPLITTING.md

 **Requirements:**
 - `ffmpeg` must be installed on your system
 - The conversion uses high-quality settings (VBR quality 2)

+### 3. Paragraph Pauses (Automatic)

+The audiobook creator automatically adds 1-second pauses between paragraphs for natural reading flow.

+**Benefits:**
+- More natural listening experience
+- Clear separation between paragraphs
+- Prevents paragraphs from being read as one continuous sentence
+- Improves overall audio quality and comprehension

+**How it works:**
+- Empty lines in the text are detected as paragraph breaks
+- 1-second silent pauses are automatically inserted between paragraphs
+- Pauses are included in both chapter-split and single-file outputs

 ## Usage Examples